gflorezm/NeoBat_Interactions/README.md

 2. Follow the instructions provided in the script;

-3. Check the figure in the Figures folder and the statistics in the Results folder.
+3. Check the figure in the Figures folder or the pdf document after knit the NeoBat_Interactions_metadata.Rmd file.

 ## Feedback